diyscif/diyscif/scif-thesis.md

 provide an adequate level of sound attenuation, they can be supplemented by a sound masking system.
 In such a system, speakers and transudcers are placed on or close to any paths that would allow audio to leave the protected space.
-In conjunction with a noise generator and amplifier they generate and distribute vibrations or noise that drown out escaping audio and render it useless.
+In conjunction with a noise generator and amplifier, they generate and distribute vibrations or noise that drown out escaping audio and render it useless.
 [@ics-705-ts, p.
 66]